Bowling is one of America’s most beloved pastimes and also one of its most competitive sports.

 This is just to make sure you have enough squares since you would need two additional throws to score a strike and one additional throw to score a spare.

-As a bowler there is one question that you will almost always receive when people find out your chosen sport; “What’s your average?”
+As a bowler there is one question that you will almost always receive when people find out about your chosen sport; “What’s your average?”

 Now while you may be tempted to follow the fisherman’s example and say something crazy like 279 be careful, pro bowlers work years to obtain that kind of skill and your listening audience may insist upon watching you play a game to see how you managed to obtain such an amazing average.